eople love process automation. But, done wrong, it can be disastrous.

 Don’t Automate to Save Time

 I know this feels intuitively wrong.
 Isn’t this the whole point?
 I thought it was.
-Imagine an everyday CRM task, like connecting an Opportunity to a Custom Object and copying over some fields.
+Imagine an everyday CRM task, like connecting an Opportunity to a Custom Object for Partner Management and copying over some fields.
 Say that process takes ~2 minutes to do.
 On the average day, say each person has to do it 10 times.
 This type of problem is brought to me frequently.
 Why wouldn’t it?
 At that rate, each team member is spending over an hour a week on that task alone.
 Times the number of team members.
 Agonizing, mindless busywork!

 But doing the math, that agony, while painful, is really only taking ~4% of a 40 hour work week.
 Here’s what 4% looks like: